Overview of the Issue

 ASA’s Government Affairs team has worked tirelessly with Members of Congress, state and federal agencies, fisheries management councils, and industry stakeholders to avoid past attempts to implement bottomfishing closures in the South Atlantic and find solutions that improve data and harvest access for red snapper.

-To better explain this issue, ASA created a one-pager for the recreational fishing community – click here to learn more.
+ASA created a one-pager for the recreational fishing community – click here to learn more.

 ASA has also supported the bipartisan Red Snapper Act (H.R.
 470), sponsored by Reps.
 John Rutherford (R-FL), Darren Soto (D-FL), and Sen Rick Scott (R-FL), which would prevent NOAA from making sweeping management decisions until the ongoing South Atlantic Great Red Snapper Count is complete and new information can be integrated into the stock assessment.
 The Red Snapper Act has 16 additional cosponsors in the House.